 Turning over TV stations, situations running through my head

-Well looking back through time, you know it’s clear that I’ve been blind, I’ve been a fool
+Well looking back through time, you know it’s clear that I’ve been blind

-For complete lyrics, go to Babylon lyrics.
+Go to Babylon lyrics.

 Including detailed, but bite-sized explanations on how the music theory of each song is applied to the neck.